-This built-in unit, has been designed and examined according to the requirements of the standard IEC 60950-1 "Information Technology Equipment - Safety".
+This mountable device has been designed and examined in accordance with the requirements of the standard IEC 62368-1 "Audio/Video, Information and Communication Technology Equipment - Part 1: Safety Requirements".

-When the built-in unit is used in a terminal (e.g., housing cabinet), additional requirements according to Standard IEC 60950-1 must be observed and complied with.
-In particular, the general requirements and the safety of electrical equipment (such as IEC, VDE, DIN, ANSI) as well as the applicable national standards are to be observed.
+When the mountable device is to be used as part of a larger unit (e.g., electrical enclosure), there will be additional requirements in the IEC 62368-1 standard that must be observed and complied with.
+General requirements regarding the safety of electrical equipment (such as IEC, VDE, DIN, ANSI) and applicable national standards must be observed in particular.

-The device has been developed for use in the industrial sector as well as in residential areas and can only be used in such environments.
-For environments with higher levels of soiling, additional measures, e.g. Installation in an air-conditioned control cabinet required.
+The device has been developed for use in the industrial sector or in home environments and may only be used in such environments.
+In environments at risk of high environmental conductivity ("high pollution degree" according to IEC 60664-1), additional measures such as installation of the device in an air-conditioned electrical cabinet may be necessary.